-White specks in stool are usually caused by food, medication, or a parasite.
-Fortunately, treatment is often straightforward, and adjustments to diet are easy to make.
+White specks in stool usually result from food, medication, or a parasite.
+Treatment is often straightforward, and adjustments to diet are easy to make.

-Nuts and seeds can sometimes make it all the way through the body without breaking down completely.
-The outer shells of some pills can also survive the digestive process and show up in stool.
+Nuts and seeds can sometimes go through the body without breaking down completely.
+The outer shells of some pills can also survive the digestive process and show up in the stool.

 Tapeworms or pinworms can look like white specks, and medications are available to treat both infections.

 Certain types of food, medication, or parasites can cause white specks in stool.

 The body does not digest some foods as thoroughly as others.
 For example, sesame seeds and some nuts, such as almonds, are white.
 Small pieces of these foods may show up in stool as white specks.

 These seeds have a hard outer layer that protects the contents inside, and they may pass through the digestive system whole.